Japan travel guide

 Finally, Sakurai Tea Experience is a tea bar that offers a high-end tasting service of a range of different teas and accompaniments.
 Their website is only in Japanese but they do speak English.
 You need to book.

 My favourite hotel is Hyatt Andaz Toranomon Hills but it is unfortunately not cheap.
 You will also find the famous Park Hyatt from the film Lost in Translation.
 Also not cheap.
 Both do amazing Japanese breakfast so even if you don’t stay there, you may want to visit for breakfast!
+I’ve heard good things about Aman Tokyo, which is on my list to try.

 If you are in Japan in late-spring or summer, I recommend taking advantage of your jet lag and getting out in the city early in the first few days – around 4am-5am.
 This allows you to explore incredibly busy areas as if there is nobody around.
 Shibuya Crossing and Shinjuku are really interesting to see deserted!